maxutter/up-api-auth-demo/README.md

 TO RUN: NODE_PATH=lib node app.js

-  - setting the PATH at runtime to support the Lib modular structure.
+  - setting the PATH at runtime is required to support the modular file structure.

 TO INSTALL FREE MONGO DB: http://www.mongodb.org/downloads